Graham threatens to 'take matters in our own hands' if Pelosi doesn't send articles of impeachment to Senate

 Graham's comments came as Congress readies to bring the impasse over the next steps in Trump's impeachment back to the forefront.

-"I don't think it's going to be indefinite, no," House Intelligence Committee Chairman Adam Schiff, D-Calif., told CNN's "State of the Union" of the hold on the articles.
+"I don't think it's going to be indefinite, no," House Intelligence Committee Chairman Adam Schiff, D-Calif., said on CNN's "State of the Union," referring to the hold on the articles.
 "I don't think that's at all the desire, motivation here.
 The desire is to get a commitment from the Senate that they're going to have a fair trial, fair to the president, yes, but fair to the American people."

-Graham's idea isn't the only GOP proposal aimed at breaking the impasse.
-On Thursday, Sen. Josh Hawley, R-Mo., tweeted that he will introduce a resolution Monday to change impeachment rules so that the Senate can dismiss the articles of impeachment Trump faces.
+Graham's idea isn't the only Republican proposal to break the impasse.
+On Thursday, Sen. Josh Hawley of Missouri tweeted that he will introduce a resolution Monday to change impeachment rules so the Senate can dismiss the articles.